reactjs/react.dev/beta/src/pages/learn/you-might-not-need-an-effect.md

 <Solution>

-The `isSent` state variable determines whether to show the form or the "Thank you" dialog.
+The `showForm` state variable determines whether to show the form or the "Thank you" dialog.
 However, you aren't sending the message because the "Thank you" dialog was _displayed_.
 You want to send the message because the user has _submitted the form._ Delete the misleading Effect and move the `sendMessage` call inside the `handleSubmit` event handler:

 <Sandpack>